EPFL-LGG/C-tubes/README.md

 The notebook `notebooks/demo.ipynb` provides a quick overview of the main features of the codebase.

 To reproduce the figures in the paper, run the notebooks in `notebooks/figures/`.
+The output of each notebook is saved in a separate folder in `notebooks/figures/output/`.

 To execute all the notebooks in `notebooks/figures/` at once and generate all the data from the paper, run: